 YWCA Toronto is one of Canada’s largest providers of transitional and homeless housing.
-Jacquie Martinez, an office manager in HOK’s Toronto studio, and colleague Deborah Sperry, interiors practice leader, sit on the YWCA’s “Home Team” shelter committee.
-Together the two HOK coworkers started thinking: What if they could recruit their colleagues to join them in their cause?
+Jacquie Martinez, an office manager in HOK’s Toronto studio, sits on the YWCA’s “Home Team” shelter committee.
+She started thinking: What if she could recruit colleagues to join the cause?
 Particularly, what could HOK’s Toronto studio do to improve YWCA’s 1st Stop Woodlawn Residence, a shelter located in a deteriorating 1960s-era building that provides long-term transitional and emergency housing for 130 women and youth?

 The answer: A lot.

-Over the past 13 months, HOK’s Toronto studio has helped to raise more than CAD$100,000 for improvements to 1st Stop Woodlawn.
+Over the past 13 months, HOK’s Toronto studio has helped to raise more than CAD$100,000 (Update 2021: the figure has now reached more than $450,000) for improvements to 1st Stop Woodlawn.
 Meanwhile, studio designers have donated time designing an updated kitchen, dining room and lounge for the shelter and a programming room for the building’s basement.
 Altogether, HOK has donated over 150 hours for the project.

 “We want to create a space that feels more like home,” says Martinez.
 “Currently the space feels a bit unwelcoming and is very outdated.
 We started by looking at how we could upgrade the kitchen, which is in dire shape with much of the equipment not working.”